Explore the Underground City of Montreal

-In french we call it le RÉSO (réseau) or La Ville Souterraine, which translates to “the network” and “the underground city”.
-First built during the 1960’s, it now, through a network of tunnels, corridors and plazas, connects shoppers to over 1,000 retailers and restaurants.
+In french we call it le RÉSO (réseau) or La Ville Souterraine, which translates to “the network” and “the Montreal underground city.”
+First built during the 1960’s, it now connects shoppers to over 1,000 retailers and restaurants through a network of tunnels, corridors and plazas.
 This city beneath the city, is most advantageous during those long winter months, making for convenient shopping and commuting without the slush and oversized coat.
 Needless to say, this alternative route can seem a bit daunting at first, and I’m not going to lie to you, it is pretty confusing if you don’t know your way around.
 So don’t worry about it, getting lost is part of the experience!
-But hey, just to be safe here is the map, and below are 10 places that you must drop by!
+But hey, just to be safe here is the map, and below are several places that you must drop by!

 This shopping mall is located at the very centre of underground Montreal; it is four stories high and home to over 100 stores, a food court, and is host to many cultural events.
 Connecting through the McGill metro station, it is often considered the city’s main artery!